Lord Frost was a flop who got tired of being the fall guy for Boris Johnson

 Frosty the “No Man” has gone.
 It ought to be no great surprise, though it’s a punchy story and adds to the sense of an administration disintegrating before our very eyes.
 As my colleague John Rentoul has pointed out, there was plenty of uncoded criticism of Johnson’s policies in Lord Frost’s last speech, and Frost can’t be alone in his despair at how the prime minister is running the country.

-Odd, though that there wasn’t much about Brexit in the now former Brexit minister’s resignation letter.
+Odd, though, that there wasn’t much about Brexit in the now former Brexit minister’s resignation letter.
 Frost simply asserted “Brexit is now secure.
 The challenge for the government now is to deliver on the opportunities it gives us”, meaning the usual Thatcherite small-state stuff Johnson actually has little time for.
 “Secure” means basically unchanged from when the pair signed it off in 2019 and 2020.

 Johnson, by return of email, kindly mentioned all the stuff Frost had done on Brexit, including, “crucially” that he “highlighted and sought to address the destabilising impact of the Northern Ireland Protocol”.
 Highlighting and seeking to address is a fairly meagre index of success; Frost had demanded: “Our preference would be to reach a comprehensive solution dealing with all the issues.
 However, given the gravity and urgency of the difficulties, we have been prepared to consider an interim agreement as a first step to deal with the most acute problems, including trade frictions, subsidy control, and governance.
 Such an agreement would still leave many underlying strains unresolved, for example those caused by diverging UK and EU rules over time.”